-- Outpatient services consist of up to nine hours per week of medically necessary services for adults and less than six hours per week of services for adolescents. - 2.
-Contractor shall ensure that its providers will offer ASAM Level 1 services including: assessment, treatment planning; individual and group counseling; family therapy; patient education; medication services; collateral services; crisis intervention services; and discharge planning and coordination. - 3.
+- Outpatient services consist of up to nine hours per week of medically necessary services for adults and less than six hours per week of services for adolescents.
+Group size is limited to no less than two (2) and no more than twelve (12) beneficiaries. - 2.
+Outpatient services shall include: assessment, treatment planning, individual and group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, and discharge planning and coordination. - 3.
 Services may be provided in-person, by telephone, or by telehealth, and in any appropriate setting in the community.